alyssaq/scribblepic/README.md

 > grunt uglify:build
 > grunt less:debugCss

-We can watch for coffee and less file changes and automatically compile them:
+We can watch for coffee and less file changes and automatically compile them.
+I have only set up to watch changes on app.coffee and site.less, but other files can be added as needed:
 > grunt watch
-I have only set up to watch app.coffee and site.less, but other files can be added as needed